spacetelescope/jwst/docs/jwst/tweakreg/README.rst

   perform the fit to an astrometric catalog.
 (Default=False)

 * ``gaia_catalog``: String indicating what astrometric catalog should be used.
-  Supported options: 'GAIADR2' and 'GAIADR1' or a path to an existing reference catalog.
+  Currently supported options: 'GAIADR2' and 'GAIADR1' or a path to an existing reference catalog.
+See :py:data:`jwst.tweakreg.tweakreg_step.SINGLE_GROUP_REFCAT` for an up-to-date list of supported built-in reference catalogs.
   (Default='GAIADR2')

 * ``min_gaia``: Minimum number of matches to astrometric sources to initiate a fit.
   (Default=5)